AnushaM123/Shopping_cart/README.md

 - CSS

 Learning Focus:
-Mastering React hooks through real-world patterns.
+- Mastering React hooks through real-world patterns.
+- React.memo is used to prevent unnecessary re-renders and useCallback to memoize event handlers, improving performance and avoiding unnecessary updates